drinkcoffee/soul-bound-erc1155/README.md

 $ cast --help
 ```

+# Dependencies

-The following dependencies have been installed.
+The following dependencies have been installed in this repo.

 forge install immutable/contracts --no-commit